awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-doc-api-steps.md

 // createTable() should be called only one time.
 ```

-The following shows the JSON representation of a `person` object that we'll use throughout this section\.
+The following shows the JSON representation of a `person` object that is used throughout this section\.

 ### JSON `person` object<a name="ddb-en-client-doc-api-steps-createschema-obj"></a>